c-o-pr/ddrescue-helper/README.md

 - Copy or scan drive-to-drive, drive-to-file (image), or file-to-file.

 > [!NOTE]
 > Scanning a drive means copying to /dev/null to create the bad block "map" based on read errors and generate a read-rate log for slow areas.
-Scan surveys a source without recuing any data.
+Scan surveys a source without rescuing any data.
 >
 > In the case of working with specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., a small content loss in a media file) as compared to alternative of losing access to the whole file.
 >